 Where data from the custom survey was insufficient, we considered data from a Towers Perrin survey on general industry companies with sales between \$1 billion and \$5 billion.
-We also considered Mercer Human Resources Consulting surveys on Executive, Human Resources and Finance positions of comparably sized general industry companies and other broader, general industry market data for select industries, as appropriate.

 The Compensation Committee believes that overall executive compensation should be designed, in the aggregate, to be competitive with comparable companies, to reward effective execution of our goals and the individual objectives set for our executive officers, and to recognize exceptional performance and results.